ryanjsims/synthium/README.md

-# pack2lib - a C++ library for extracting assets from .pack2 files
+# synthium - a C++ library for extracting assets from .pack2 files